Reclaiming The Rhyme: How Black Women and Latinas Have Reshaped Pop Music

 To untangle this common thread, NPR Music's Stefanie Fernández and Sidney Madden charted the work of women of color on this list and examined the ways agency and identity have become central in breaking down pop music's barriers.

 Stefanie Fernández: At the turn of the millennium, popular culture had a very different idea of the female Latin Pop Star across genres than it does now.
 Jennifer Lopez had just released her debut album On the 6 in 1999 after her breakout movie role portraying another forebear, Selena, in 1997.
-In 1997 and 1999, Mariah Carey released Butterfly and Rainbow simultaneous simultaneous to a disintegrating relationship with her label and the fraught decision to change her image (to this day, Carey is not often associated with her Afro-Venezuelan heritage).
+In 1997 and 1999, Mariah Carey released Butterfly and Rainbow simultaneous to a disintegrating relationship with her label and the fraught decision to change her image (to this day, Carey is not often associated with her Afro-Venezuelan heritage).
 Christina Aguilera's 2000 album Mi Reflejo, her only Spanish album, earned her a Latin Grammy before she returned to English-language pop.
 These performers often had to choose between their perceived "Latin-ness" and pop persona to varying degrees for the sake of their image's commercial success — and had the privilege to do so.
 They followed in the footsteps of those who could not choose: Selena Quintanilla, Gloria Estefan, Jenni Rivera, Celia Cruz, and so many others.

 Sidney Madden: The same evolution happened, almost simultaneously, for women in the R&B world.